OpenPecha/annotations-doc/docs/pipelines-index.md

 TBD, but most probably a `.json` file per text containing all the annotations in a format that can be ingested by Pecha's db.

-## Pipeline Steps and Rationale
+## Overall Pipeline Description

+When a text traverses the pipeline, each annotation pipe:
+- applies tags to the relevant segments of the text and
+- narrows down the areas on which the subsequent annotation tasks should be performed.

+Once the pipeline has been completely traversed, the text in its initial state is published on Pecha.org and the process of quality control can start.

+One after another, human annotators will review and improve the annotations of each pipe.
+At the completion of each quality control, the human-reviewed data is fed through the subsequent pipes and a new version of the text is published.
+Each publication carries with it the status of the text: first stating it has gone through the automatic pipeline, then adding to its status each pipe reviewed by human annotators.
+When review process is completed, the text complies to Pecha.org's expectations and can be published without notifying the user of its status.

-### Order of Precedence and Rationale
+### Order of Pipes and Rationale

-Annotation pipes should be traversed in the order defined below in order to ensure best tagging results for each annotation and minimize false positives.
+Annotation pipes should be traversed in the order defined below in order to ensure best tagging results for each annotation and minimize false positives during the annotation tasks.

-#### texts with depth 0:
+#### SUB-PIPELINE 1: Texts with depth 0
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.** sentence segmentation

-#### texts with depth 1:
+#### SUB-PIPELINE 2: Texts with depth 1
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**1.** sapche boundary detection

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**2.** sentence segmentation